-Read on to find out the secrets behind one of the purportedly easiest-to-make and basic cocktails available on today's bar menus.
+Read on to learn the secrets behind one of the purportedly easiest-to-make and basic cocktails available on today's bar menus.

 History of the Cuba Libre

-When the situation between Cuba and the US became more complicated, the supply of coke stopped.
-Cuba had to make its own version of the lemonade and came up with a beverage called tuCola.
-TuCola is since then a common ingredient in the Cuban version of a Cuba Libre.
+When the situation between Cuba and the US became more complicated, the supply of Coca-Cola stopped.
+Thus, Cuba had to make its own version of the lemonade.

-And on a personal note, the Cuban coke actually is super tasty, and I believe it would be a real competition if it were available outside of Cuba.
+By the way, this Cuban coke is super tasty, and I think it would be serious competition to Coca-Cola if it were available outside of Cuba.

 - 1 Jigger